 Some succeed with such high-ticket affiliate programs and make a lot of money.
-John Chow is one that probably earns hundreds of thousands per month with the MOBE’s affiliate program.
+John Chow probably earns hundreds of thousands per month with the MOBE’s affiliate program.
 But it’s only a tiny percentage of members who reach that level.

-To be honest, most of these successful individuals are already highly experienced marketers by the time they join the program.
-They start off with high traffic websites (lots of visitors) and huge email lists.
-So, they know they will quickly cover their initial investment.
+Most of these successful individuals are already highly experienced marketers by the time they join the program.
+They start with high-traffic websites (lots of visitors) and huge email lists.
+So they know they will quickly cover their initial investment.

 My #1 Recommendation

-If you want to build an online business, I recommend you focus on cheaper training that is not MLM oriented.
-Ideally, I would pick one that will not promise instant results and will not charge you an arm an a leg.
+If you want to build an online business, I recommend you focus on cheaper training that is not MLM-oriented.
+Ideally, I would pick one that will not promise instant results and will not charge you an arm and a leg.

 I paid $19 for the first month and then $49 for the next month.
-At the end of my second month, I was confident enough this platform was going to help me reach my financial goals.
+At the end of my second month, I was confident that this platform would help me reach my financial goals.
 Then I decided to pay the annual membership, which saved me 39%.

-I couldn’t be happier for discovering Wealthy Affiliate because, after 2 years of building my website, I have already reached $700 per month in affiliate commissions.
+I couldn’t be happier to discover Wealthy Affiliate because I have already reached $700 per month in affiliate commissions after two years of building my website.
 My online revenue keeps growing the more content I create for my site.

-With this extra income, I was able to cut my hours of my day job (from 40 to 32 hrs) and afford more travels during the year.
-2017 was a great year for me!
+With this extra income, I could cut the hours of my day job (from 40 to 32 hrs) and afford more travel during the year.
+2017 was an excellent year for me!

-By the way, Wealthy Affiliate has a free starter membership that will give you the first 10 foundation lessons, 7 days of support and 2 subdomain sites.
+By the way, Wealthy Affiliate has a free starter membership that will give you the first ten foundation lessons, seven days of support, and two subdomain sites.